thalesbertaglia/enelvo/README.md

 There are some other arguments used to control the internal functioning of the normalisation methods (like thresholds etc).
 Use ``-h`` or ``--help`` to see further details.

 ## What Else?
 Everything described here is related to using Enelvo as a *tool*.
-However, it can be personalised and configured way further when used as an API.
+However, it can be personalised and configured way further when used as an API/library.
 It is possible to generate and score candidates using a lot of different metrics and methods -- you can even use your own metrics!
 The easiest way of doing this is using the **Normaliser** class.
 Have a look at ``example.py`` and ``normaliser.py`` to understand how to start.
 The code is reasonably well-commented, so it shouldn't be too difficult to understand what is happening.

 If you have any questions, comments, suggestions or problems with Enelvo, please feel free to [contact me](http://thalesbertaglia.com).